applicaster/developer.applicaster.com/content/media-atom/applicaster-media-atom-feed.md

 will normally be relatively small in size.
 It
 SHOULD have 16:9 aspect ratio.
 * <kbd>detailed-view</kbd>: Relevant only for
-articles - hold the articles item image in full view mode.
+articles - holds the article's item image in full view mode.
 * <kbd>video</kbd>: Relevant only for
-articles - hold the articles item video.
+articles - holds the article's item video.
+* <kbd>audio</kbd>: Relevant only for
+articles - holds the article's item audio.
-Please note:
+>Please note:
-	* The play button will present from the app and should not be include in the video image.
+	* The play button image will present from the app and should not be include in the video image.
+	* In case the entry include "detailed-view" and "audio" types the app will ignore the "detailed-view" and will show only the "audio".
-	* In case the entry include "detailed-view" and "video" types the app will ignore the "detailed-view" and will show only the "video".
+	* In case the entry include "audio" and "video" types the app will ignore the "audio" and will show only the "video".

 ### applicaster media item